Expert Tips to Create an App that will not Drain the Battery

 Here is the infographic:

 Even though shortcuts are in plentiful.
-As a developer, you need to know each and every aspect of your app that’s utilizing a battery.
+As an android and iOS app developer, you need to know each and every aspect of your app that’s utilizing a battery.
 Regular and continuous optimization of these factors will ensure an app that’s intelligent power consumption.